Vibrant collision of red and blue ink drops

 • Digital Discovery Strategies

-Developing machine learning workflows for the exploration and exploitation of chemical search spaces, with a focus on fostering serendipity.
+Developing machine learning methods for the exploration and exploitation of chemical search spaces, with a focus on fostering curiosity and serendipity.

 • Earth-Abundant d-Block Chemistry

-Exploring the structures, reactivity, and properties of systems built around first row transition metals.
+Exploring the structures, reactivity, and properties of systems containing first row transition metals.

 • Self-Driving Laboratories